urmeo/retinonorm/README.md

 ## What this is

-- Measures **population receptive fields** in convolutional units with the procedure human fMRI uses (Dumoulin & Wandell, 2008): sweep an aperture, record the timecourse, fit a 2-D Gaussian.
+- Measures **population receptive fields** in convolutional units by the fMRI method: sweep an aperture, record the timecourse, fit a 2-D Gaussian.
-- Output is a *measured* pRF for an artificial unit, in the same form as the human quantity — a 2-D Gaussian centre and width, in pixels of the synthetic field rather than degrees of visual angle — so lesions and seed-to-seed variation become measurable, not asserted.
+- A *measured* pRF — centre and width in pixels, not degrees — makes lesions and seed spread measurable.
-- Needs no restricted data.
-Stimuli are generated in-repo, the "brain" is a frozen network, every number reproduces on a laptop.
+- No restricted data — in-repo stimuli, frozen network, laptop-reproducible.
-- Built to **refuse its own bad answers**: noise, suppressed units, truncated Gaussians and leaky folds are all rejected or flagged rather than reported.
+- Built to **refuse its own bad answers** — noise, suppression, truncation, leaky folds.

 ---